mohitpai/journey-optimizer.en/help/using/building-journeys/journey-end.md

 Knowing that this journey is based on the reception of a business event, if the profile is qualified in the expected segment, he will enter the journey for each business event received, meaning that this profile can be multiple times in the same journey, at the same time, but in the context of different business events.

+Unitary journeys (starting with an event or a segment qualification) include a guardrail that prevents journeys from being erroneously triggered multiple times for the same event.
+Profile re-entrance is temporally blocked by default for 5 minutes.
+For instance, if an event triggers a journey at 12:01 for a specific profile and another one arrives at 12:03 (whether it is the same event or a different one triggering the same journey) that journey will not start again for this profile.

 ## Journey ending{#journey-ending}

 A journey can end for an individual in two specific contexts: